 Let’s be honest for a second.
 We’ve all downloaded an app, used it for exactly thirty seconds, and then deleted it because it felt… well, “meh.”
 It worked, sure.
 It solved the problem it said it would.
 But it had no soul.
 It was clunky, the buttons were in weird places, and it felt like it was built by a robot for a robot.
+That is the risk of stopping at ‘functional’, you miss the magic of a Minimum Lovable Product that actually wins people over.

 In the startup world, we’ve been told for years to “fail fast” and build a Minimum Viable Product (MVP); And that advice still holds.
 MVPs are invaluable for proving utility and usability; they help you validate that a real problem exists and that people are willing to engage with a solution.
 But an MVP is designed to answer if something should exist, not how it should live in the market.
 Once that signal is clear, the next challenge isn’t viability – it’s traction, trust, and adoption.